Driving your truck this winter? Start here

-Non-perishable food and water
+Non-perishable food and water.

-A bag of sand or salt
+A bag of sand or salt.

-A windshield scraper
+A windshield scraper.

-A hammer and a putty knife (to unfreeze brakes)
+A hammer and a putty knife (to unfreeze brakes).

-First aid/emergency kit
+First aid/emergency kit.

-Tip 3: Adjust your driving style
+Tip 3: Adjust your driving style for slippery roads

 As a responsible truck driver, you should know how to adjust your driving style based on the weather conditions.
 To keep yourself safe, as well as the lives of others, you can:

-Drive slower and put more distance between you and the vehicles in front to give you more time to react if anything happens in front
+Drive slower and put more distance between you and the vehicles in front to give you more time to react if anything happens in front.

-Take extra caution and be gentle when accelerating and braking so you don’t lose control of your truck
+Take extra caution and be gentle when accelerating and braking so you don’t lose control of your truck.

 Always be on the lookout for black ice patches, which are very hard to spot.
 Black ice is a sheet of slippery ice, which can cause your truck to lose traction.
 There’s a higher chance of black ice when there’s ice build up on the truck’s mirror arms, the top corners of the windshield, or the antennas.
 You can also tell if there’s no spray from the tires on vehicles in front of you.

-- Keep in mind that mountain roads can be very dangerous especially during bad weather conditions.
+Keep in mind that mountain roads can be very dangerous especially during bad weather conditions.
 Stop and find a safe place if necessary.
 If you really need to keep driving, though, drive slowly with your hazard lights on.

 Tip 4: Don’t force yourself to drive in dangerous winter conditions

 Truck driving requires focus and all of your attention, especially during the winter season.
 You have to be in the zone.
 When you get tired or sleepy, pull over and get some rest.

 Your years of driving experience don’t make you invincible, so don’t fall into the trap of being overly confident and thinking that you can pass through the worst weather conditions.
 Don’t take the risk of driving through bad road conditions.

 Tip 5: Plan ahead to avoid winter trucking hazards

 Along with winter comes the hazards of winter driving.
 Although we can’t avoid rough weather conditions, we can still stay safe by simply planning ahead.
 Here are some reminders to make you prepared before your trip:

-- Check the weather forecast for the route you’re going to engage on
+- Check the weather forecast for the route you’re going to engage on.

-- Plan the best route ahead of time, and, if possible, avoid roads with sharp curves or hills
+- Plan the best route ahead of time, and, if possible, avoid roads with sharp curves or hills.

-- Give yourself extra time to make your trip
+- Give yourself extra time to make your trip.

-- Make sure your fuel tank is full so you don’t run out of fuel
+- Make sure your fuel tank is full so you don’t run out of fuel.

 These accidents, once they happen, can take a toll on your finances, so you’ll need to prepare for this eventuality by having the right truckers’ insurance from the right company.
 CoverWallet’s Commercial Truckers Insurance gives you peace of mind as it offers better protection at lower cost.